 All three of our interfaces incorporate some common features, tailored specifically for request-flow graphs.
-All graphs are drawn with a layered layout based on the technique by Sugiyama et al [34]; layouts that modify this underlying approach enjoy widespread use [9].
+As seen above, all graphs are represented with node-link diagrams since request-flow graphs are sparse, directed graphs that have fan-ins and fan-outs.
+They are drawn with a layered layout based on the technique by Sugiyama et al. [36]; layouts based on this technique enjoy widespread use [12].